-Progressives want a dramatic de-Trumpification of the Justice Department.
-Merrick Garland has a different theory of how to heal America.
+Merrick Garland will not deliver your catharsis

 Gray, his former law clerk, recalls that, at the beginning of the Obama administration, the department was buffeted by criticism over how it handled controversies left from the previous administration.
 Those got resolved, and the department set in motion its own pro-active agenda.
 The same will happen for Garland, she predicts, and his time will be defined by the priorities Biden and he have already announced, such as voting rights, racial justice and criminal justice reform.
 “Those are the really big and exciting problems and challenges that I’m eager to see him tackle,” Gray says.
 “Those are the things that we’ll be … judging this Justice Department on.”

-If the equanimity of the Garland era holds, when the next Republican takes the White House, the new administration will pursue its priorities at Justice within a more or less shared understanding of the rule of law.
+If the equanimity of the Garland era holds, when the next Republican takes the White House, the new administration will pursue its priorities at Justice within a more or less shared understanding of legal norms.
 Of course, given the volatility of American politics right now, the odds of that happening are far from assured.
 And so, we’ll also be judging Garland by another standard: how well his approach fortifies the institution against a future administration that once again disrespects norms and politicizes the rule of law.

 David Montgomery is a staff writer for the magazine.
 Staff researcher Alice Crites contributed to this report.